vierbergenlars/authserver/readme.md

 Create an `app/config/parameters.yml` from the `app/config/parameters.yml.dist` template and fill in the applicable configuration parameters.

+You can allow users to register themselves by enabling the [registration module](https://github.com/vierbergenlars/authserver/blob/master/documentation/registration.md)

 #### Dependencies

 PHP dependencies are handled by [`composer`](https://getcomposer.org/),